 Hand-eye coordination is the ability to perform movements with the hands while being guided by the eyes.
 A child’s hands and sight work together to perform tasks.

-Children need hand-eye coordination to be able to perform everyday tasks, to play sport, and to read and write.
+Children need hand-eye coordination to be able to perform everyday tasks, play sports, and read and write.
 Being able to read and write requires well-developed visual tracking skills.

 Building puzzles trains the brain to coordinate the eyes and the movements of the hands.